ErreurDeSyntaxe/foundations-admin-dashboard/README.md

 The layout was a catastrophe, so I decided to restart.
 I wonder if I will start the layout from scratch again after submitting and reading other students' code.

+My project meets the requirements but looks ugly.
+I never really paid attention to aesthetics, design, or appearances, and now I pay the price.